darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 });
 </script>

-There might be other factors that might distort the price of a contract, such as a high risk-free rate preventing long term contracts from being priced close to $1.
-However, as the expiration date is not very far out, and the "Yes" and "No" contract prices don't deviate too much, we can assume that the probability implied by the contract price is a good estimate of the actual probability of the event occurring.
+Other factors may distort a contract's price, for example a high risk-free rate that prevents long-term contracts from trading near $1.
+However, because the expiration date is near and the "Yes" and "No" prices do not differ greatly, we can treat the contract price as a reasonable estimate of the market's implied probability.

 ### Liquidity